9 Reasons your agribusiness will fail

 Small-scale farms dominate farming in Kenya.
 They produce over 70% of all goods sold in food markets.
-Yet, most of them run unofficial operations that are unprofitable.
-Their existence is highly vulnerable to external shocks with high rates of failure.
-In this article, we explore nine reasons small farms fail.
+Yet, start up failure among them is high.
+Most run informal operations and are unprofitable.
+Their existence is highly vulnerable and are one event from failure from an external business shock.

 These causes are common in other agribusiness enterprises like agrovets, food processors and restaurants.
-Learning them as a young farmer will help you avoid them from the onset.
+Learning them as an early entrepreneur in agriculture will help you avoid them from the onset.
 In a separate post, we give you tips to succeed as a small farm in the country.
 By following them, an investor can reduce his risk of failure and losing their savings and investments.

 Most small farms have informal operations, mismanage their cash and other farm assets.
 It stems from where they venture into do it as a lifestyle or a hobby.
 Instances are growing a crop without proper market research, lack of record keeping.
 Others are running firms without observing legal, tax and guidelines like licensing.

 The other aspect of unprofessionalism among small farmers is cash handling.
 Many use all their proceeds for personal needs.
 It will hurt the future ability to expand and grow.
 You will have low funds to buy farm inputs and pay workers on time.
 Accessing a loan from a commercial bank is impossible without accounts.